alexdobin/STAR/docs/STARsolo.md

 ```
 --readFilesCommand samtools view -F 0x100
 ```
 The file should contain one line for each read.
-For previously mapped file it can be achieved by filtering out non-primary alignments as show above.
+For previously mapped file it can be achieved by filtering out non-primary alignments as shown above.
 Note that unmapped reads have to be included in the file to be remapped.
 We need to specify which SAM attributes correspond to seqeunces/qualities of cell barcodes (CR/CY) and UMIs (UR/UY):
 ```
 --soloInputSAMattrBarcodeSeq CR UR    --soloInputSAMattrBarcodeQual CY UY